shiyindaxiaojie/eden-go-migration/README.md

 ## ✨ Features

--   **Automatic Database Creation**: Automatically attempts to create the database if it does not exist.
+-   **Automatic Database Creation**: Automatically attempts to create the database if it does not exist (MySQL/PostgreSQL).
+-   **Multi-Database Support**: Supports MySQL, PostgreSQL, SQLite, and MariaDB.
 -   **Version Control**: Automatically maintains the `sys_db_version` table to track executed migration scripts.
 -   **Checksum Verification**: Prevents tampering with executed scripts.
 -   **Transaction Support**: Each migration script is executed in an independent transaction to ensure atomicity.